AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 ## Content placeholders

 Within the head or body of a template, you can use Handlebars syntax to insert content placeholders where you require GenStudio for Performance Marketers to populate the template with actual content.
-GenStudio for Performance Marketers recognizes and interprets the content placeholders automatically based on the field name.
+GenStudio for Performance Marketers recognizes and interprets the content placeholders automatically based on the _field_ name.

-For example, you can use `{{ headline }}` to indicate where the headline of the email should be placed:
+For example, you can use `{{ headline }}` with the Handlebars syntax to indicate where the headline of the email should be placed:

 ```handlebars
 <div>{{ headline }}</div>